 Tips for Your Visits

-Bankers make loans and Members of Congress make laws and it is essential that both groups work together to develop a better understanding of the public policy challenges that face banking.
-The VBA/ABA Washington Summit provides a valuable opportunity to engage with your elected representative.
-Both the VBA and ABA will provide you with information on specific legislative items for discussion.
-Please take the time to consider the following Do’s and Don’ts to make the most out of your visit.
+Bankers make loans and members of Congress make laws.
+It is essential that both groups work together to develop a better understanding of the public policy challenges that face banking.
+Both the VBA and ABA will provide you with information on specific legislative items for discussion (see the Legislative Issue Briefs dropdown above).
+Please take the time to consider the following do’s and don’ts to make the most out of your visit.

-Do your homework on the Member of Congress.
-Read up so you know a bit about the Member’s background and previous occupation.
-You can read about House Members here and Senate Members here.
-In Washington, we may be given as little as 15 minutes with the Member of Congress and/or staff, due to their hectic schedules.
+Do your homework.
+Read up so you know a bit about the member’s background and previous occupation.
+You can read about House members here and Senate members here.
+In Washington, we may be given as little as 15 minutes with the member of Congress and/or staff, due to their hectic schedules.
 Thus, it’s important for you to keep your comments brief and for you to tailor your comments to each legislator.
 Be sure to use local, personalized examples of how the issue affects your bank and your customers and your community.

-Dress and pack accordingly, as you might be required to go through security since we might be at the bank and not the Hill.
+Dress and pack accordingly, as you will be required to pass through security on the Hill.
 Due to these security measures, it is advisable to leave all non-essential personal items in your hotel room.

 There’s no need to use technical terms or acronyms.
 Try to frame the issues in everyday language as the member may not be a banking industry expert.